gongcastro/translation-elicitation/README.md

     -p 8787:8787 \
     --name rstudio gongcastro/translation-elicitation:latest
 ```
 5) Open a browser and navigate to [http://localhost:8787](http://localhost:8787).
 A login page will show up.
-Use "rstudio" as username.
-You will find the passsword printed in the terminal.
+Use "rstudio" as username and password.
 6) After login, you will see an RStudio session in which you can run `make()` to run the code and get all outputs.

 ### Manual setup